 - Campaign for America’s Future, the Paul Wellstone Citizen Leadership Award

-Over the pass year Rev. Dr. William J. Barber II has received numerous awards and recognition to include: Named by The Center for American Progress; 14 Faith Leaders to Watch in 2014, Rev. Barber was listed as number one.
+Over the past year Rev. Dr. William J. Barber II has received numerous awards and recognition to include: Named by The Center for American Progress; 14 Faith Leaders to Watch in 2014, Rev. Barber was listed as number one.
 He was presented The Martin Luther King Award by the National Education Association.
 And presented The President’s Award from Greensboro Branch of the NAACP.
 Rev Barber was awarded and named amongst the top 100 grassroots leaders in the nation for 2013 from the NBC Grio Blog.